Terms Of Business

 Our Fees, Commission & Charges

 We usually receive a commission from your premium and paid to us by your insurer, and in such a case, the commission will be paid to us either when we are in receipt of cleared funds from you or when the insurer has received cleared funds from us in respect of the premium due under your policy.
 The individual agreements we have with each insurer will determine which of the two methods above is used to make this transfer of commission.
 We may receive other income based on the profitability or volume of our accounts from an insurer.
 You have the right to ask about our earnings at any time.
 We make a charge of £5.00 for all cancellations after the cooling-off period (see Termination section below).

-We hold your premium payment under risk transfer an agent of the insurers and we do this by paying it into an insurer premium trust account until it is passed to the insurers.
+We hold your premium payment under risk transfer by an agent of the insurers and we do this by paying it into an insurer premium trust account until it is passed to the insurers.
 This is to protect your money and means that whilst your money is in the account, it cannot be used for any purpose other than paying the insurers or any brokers through whom we may have arranged your insurance.
 We will retain any interest earned on the account.